Updated on December 10th, 2021 by Felix Martinez

 As a regulated utility, SJW is limited in how much it can raise rates for customers.
 Fortunately for the company, they operate in areas, i.e. Silicon Valley and Central Texas, that have seen high population growth rates.
 As these populations grow, they need reliable access to water.
 To encourage SJW to spend on improving the water infrastructure in these areas, local governments allow the company to raise rates at fairly high levels.

 Another advantage for SJW was tax reform legislation that went into effect in 2018.
 Tax reform actually lowered SJW’s tax rate from 37% in 2017 to 20% in 2018.
-The impact from tax reform will continue going forward as SJW’s effective rate was 23% in 2019 and is expected to fall to 18% in 2020.
+The impact from tax reform will continue going forward.

 While future growth looks attractive due to the company’s merger with CTWS, it is also important to examine how a company performed during tough economic times.
 SJW’s earnings-per-share during the Great Recession are below: